Ch3ster8/Assignment_1/README.md

 	* Self-aware narrator: The narrator in Stanley Parable: Ultra Deluxe is a pivotal component, serving as a constant commentary on the player's actions and the game's narrative.
 This self-awareness blurs the lines between the game world and the real world, inviting players to question the nature of their experience.
 The narrator's manipulation of the game's progression challenges the player's sense of agency, suggesting that their choices may be predetermined or irrelevant.

 	* Multiple endings: The game's multiple endings are a direct consequence of the player's choices throughout the narrative.
 This feature reinforces the illusion of player agency while also highlighting the limitations of choice within a predetermined framework.
 The endings can vary wildly, from humorous to tragic, demonstrating the narrator's ability to shape the player's experience.

-	* Timelines and alternate realities: The introduction of timelines and alternate realities adds a layer of complexity to the game's narrative.
-These elements challenge the player's understanding of causality and the nature of reality.
-By exporting different possibilities, the game invites players to consider the implications of their choices and the potential consequences of their actions.

-	* Meta-narrative structure: The game's meta-narrative structure, constantly reflecting on its own existence as a game, is a defining feature.
-This self-awareness forces players to question the nature of storytelling and the role of the player in shaping the narrative.
-By breaking the fourth wall, the game invites players to become more conscious of their own participation in the experience.

 	* Limited gameplay mechanics: While Stanley Parable: Ultra Deluxe offers limited gameplay mechanics, its focus of narrative and player choice is intentional.
 The game's simplicity allows the narrative to take centre stage, preventing distractions and ensuring that the player's attention is fully engaged.
 This minimalist approach also highlights the importance of storytelling in video games, demonstrating that a compelling narrative can be more engaging than complex gameplay mechanics.

 2. Firewatch:
    * Open-world environment: The vast explorable wilderness of Firewartch provides players with a sense of freedom and isolation.
 The game's open-world design encourages exploration and discovery, allowing players to uncover hidden secrets and piece together the story's mysteries at their own pace.
 The environment also serves as a metaphor for the protagonist's internal struggles, reflecting his feeling of loneliness and isolation.

    * Character interactions: The interactions between Henry and other characters in Firewatch add depth and complexity to the narrative.
 These interactions provide valuable insights into the characters' lives and motivations, helping players to connect with them on a personal level.
 The relationships that Henry forms also contribute to the game's themes of friendship, trust and misdirection.

-   * Environmental storytelling: Firewatch's use of environmental storytelling is a key component of its narrative.
-The game's visual cues, audio and environmental details provide clues and information about the story's events and characters.
-By carefully observing the world around them, Ppalyers can piece together the puzzle and uncover the truth behind the mysterious occurrences in the park.

-   * Puzzle-solving elements: While not the primary focus of Firewatch, the puzzle-solving elements add a layer of challenge and engagement.
-These puzzles often require players to use their observation and problem-solving skills to overcome obstacles and progress through the story.
-The puzzles are designed to be integrated into the narrative, providing opportunities for players to learn more bout the game's world and characters.

-   * Survival mechanics: The survival mechanics in Firewatch add a sense of realism and danger to the game's setting.
-Players must manage their resources, stay hydrated, and avoid getting lost in the wilderness.
-These mechanics create a sense of urgency and tension, forcing players to be mindful of their surroundings and make careful decisions.

 3. A critical analysis based on design principles:
 	1. Narrative design: